Mohsen Mahdawi: At Columbia

 Mahdawi transferred to Columbia University's School of General Studies to study philosophy.
-He was expected to graduate in May 2025, and was accepted into a master's program at Columbia's School of International and Public Affairs.
+Two weeks after US District Judge Geoffrey W. Crawford ordered his release from ICE detention, Mahdawi attended his graduation in May 2025.
+He was accepted into a master's program at Columbia's School of International and Public Affairs and began in the fall 2025 semester.

+Mohsen Mahdawi at his graduation from Columbia University's School of General Studies after federal judge Geoffrey W. Crawford ordered his release from ICE detention in 2025.

+In April, 2025, he was arrested and detained by U.S. Immigration and Customs Enforcement (ICE) agents at the U.S. Citizenship and Immigration Services (USCIS) office in Colchester, Vermont, where he had been informed he had an interview to obtain U.S. citizenship.

 Mahdawi is a Buddhist who believes in "non-violence and empathy as a central tenet of his religion".
 He served as president of the Columbia University Buddhist Association and organized a large Vesak festival at the University in collaboration with the Buddhist Council of New York in 2023.
 In August 2024, he engaged in a discussion with Buddhist monk Bhikkhu Bodhi, the president of the Buddhist Association of the United States.

 Pro-Palestinian advocacy and protests during the Gaza war

 Following the outbreak of the Gaza war in October 2023, Mahdawi led and helped organize pro-Palestinian protests at Columbia University.
 In a December 2023 interview with 60 Minutes, he has said that Israel was committing genocide in Gaza and that he wanted a peaceful end to the Israeli–Palestinian conflict.
 Mahdawi and fellow Columbia student Mahmoud Khalil co-founded Dar: the Palestinian Student Society to "celebrate Palestinian culture, history, and identity".